michael-ford/data-science-development-project-template/{{ cookiecutter.repo_name }}/README.md

 │   ├── raw                             <- The original, immutable data dump.
 │   └── results                         <- Final results
 |
 ├── environment.yml                     <- Conda environment definition for reproducing
 |
-├── experiments                         <- Experiments devided by subdirectory │   └── 03-04-14.sample-experiment      <- Sample demonstrating the structure
+├── experiments                         <- Experiments devided by subdirectory (see `new-experiment-template/README.md` for instructions on replicating)
+│   └── 03-04-14.sample-experiment      <- Sample demonstrating the structure
 │       ├── data -> ../../data/         <- Softlink to data/ for code cleanliness
 │       ├── notebooks                   <- Jupyter notebooks for experiment
-│       └── reports                     <- Final reports for communication (e.g. html
+│       └── results                     <- Final results
-|           |                              version of jupyter nb)
-│           └── figures                 <- Figures for reports
+│           └── figures                 <- Figures
 |
 ├── LICENSE
 ├── README.md                           <- The top-level README for developers using